Karen Zito

 Postdoctoral Scholar

 I received my PhD in Molecular, Cellular and Integrative Physiology from UC Davis in 2024 working with Dr. Rose Dixon on L-type calcium channel regulation in the heart.
-My current interests lie in uncovering the mechanisms of synaptic plasticity pathways during learning and disease.
+My current interests lie in uncovering the mechanisms of changes in synaptic plasticity pathways during learning and disease.
 When I’m not in lab, I love crafts and being outside-- I am particularly fond of hiking and skiing in Tahoe.

 Azariah Coblentz